 At the stage of item selection, an algorithm is needed that can estimate the ability of the examinees so that the items to be issued are adjusted to the abilities of the participants.
-The classic method of knowing the level of participants' ability is to the Maximum Likelihood estimator (MLE) [5, 6].
-Bayesian method used in [7, 8] to estimate participants' ability.
-In this research, estimation of participants' abilities will be carried out using fuzzy logic.
-In general, Fuzzy Logic Control (FLC) has four main parts as shown in Figure 1.
-The four parts have the following functions [9, 10]:
+The classic method of knowing the level of participants' ability is to the Maximum Likelihood estimator (MLE) [5,6].
+The Bayesian approach used in [7,8] to estimate participants' ability.